-With the support of STFC funding, WTC partnered with City Academy Bristol to deliver a series of hands-on workshops to Year 9 and Year 10 pupils.
+With the support of STFC funding, We the Curious partnered with City Academy Bristol to deliver a series of hands-on workshops to Year 9 and Year 10 pupils.
 The workshops encouraged participants to explore the question, “Should space science be a priority in the current time of crisis?”

 I am very excited to hear young people’s opinions on space science.
 I think it’s so important that we listen to them and guide our efforts knowing that perspective.